renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 Conventions that I avoid using but are recently becoming popular are: skipping `;` at the end of lines and the [Comma First](https://gist.github.com/isaacs/357981/) pattern.

-You can enforce some of this conventions by running [JSHint](https://github.com/jshint/jshint/) as [test task](https://github.com/gruntjs/grunt-contrib-jshint) with [Grunt](http://gruntjs.com/).
+You can enforce some of this conventions by running [JSHint](https://github.com/jshint/jshint/) as a [test task](https://github.com/gruntjs/grunt-contrib-jshint) with [Grunt](http://gruntjs.com/).
 If JSHint fails I don't even run my unit tests.

 <div style="margin-top:15px;"></div>
 ## Folder Structure